laynce/ly-rename-file/README.md

 ## ly-rename-file

-Add prefix or suffix to filename
+Add prefix or suffix to modify filename

 ### Installation